top of page

 How to Register as Self-Employed in the UK – A Step-by-Step Guide

-Starting a business or working for yourself in the UK is exciting, but it also comes with responsibilities.
+Starting a business or working for yourself in the UK is an exciting venture.
+However, it comes with certain responsibilities.
 One of the first and most important steps is registering as self-employed with HMRC (Her Majesty's Revenue and Customs).
+In this guide, we will walk you through the process and share helpful tips to avoid common mistakes—all explained simply.

 ✅ What is Self-Employment?